 The facet and disc dilemma

-A devastating CHAIN of pathologic events occurs as hypertonic extensor-dominate muscles fight to level the eyes against the horizon.
+A devastating chain of pathologic events occurs as hypertonic extensor-dominate muscles fight to level the eyes against the horizon.
 In clients presenting with excessive cervical curve, the posterior intervertebral disc fibers flatten (at the apex), forcing the superior facet joint to approximate its inferior neighbor (Figure 8).
-Figure 8.
 Facets and discs are coupled and interdependent.
 Facets are possibly the most innervated of all spinal structures and are responsible for most non-dermatomal pain syndromes seen in clinic today.
 Cervical or lumbar hyperlordosis flattens posterior inter-vertebral disc fibers forcing the superior facet joints to approximate and compress their inferior neighbors.
 Local hypermobility problems arise at the apex of the curve resulting in ligament laxity, bone-spurring, and disc degeneration.

 - Maynard, J. Healing Hands, Foreman Dowling Press, pgs.
 219-221, 1991

 - Korr, I.M.
 “Clinical Significance of the Facilitated State,” JAOA 54:277, 1955